Leading Evidence & Insight

 Currently we are funding research to strengthen our evidence and insight into areas such as:

-• Who lives with Crohn’s and Colitis in the UK - As you may already know, earlier this year we received the results from a study we commissioned that showed the number of people living with Crohn’s Disease or Ulcerative Colitis in the UK has been vastly underestimated.
+• Who lives with Crohn’s and Colitis in the UK As you may already know, in 2022 we received the results from a study we commissioned that showed the number of people living with Crohn’s Disease or Ulcerative Colitis in the UK has been vastly underestimated.
 Read more here.
 Next, we need to explore in more depth how Crohn’s and Colitis is shaped by factors such as age, gender, ethnicity, location and socioeconomic factors.
 This work will deepen our understanding of different lived experiences of Crohn’s and Colitis across the UK and lay the foundations for our future work.

 • The cost of IBD – We want to know the true cost of IBD to individuals, the NHS and wider society.
 This project will examine if delays in diagnosis of IBD impacts the costs and the mechanisms behind this.